mlochbaum/Singeli/doc/compiler.md

 Real built-in vector support would apparently harsh Singeli's minimalist vibe, so all you get out of the box are vector types, written like `[16]i8`.
 Which is better than C's `__m128` for every integer because now `a+b` has a clear meaning.
 Oh, and it knows which vector extensions exist, so you can test whether your target architecture supports one with `hasarch{'SSSE3'}`.
 Here I'm going to use x86 with vector extensions up to SSSE3 (released in 2006, yes you have it, unless you're on ARM).
 By default, Singeli picks up architecture flags from the current CPU to compile for native execution.
 Or you can specify with `-a SSSE3`, although if you're not on x86 of course you've got no way to run the output C code.

 To make use of my `[16]i8`s instead of leaving them to sit around and look pretty I need some definitions, which will compile to C intrinsics.
-There are two libraries for these right now. arch/iintrinsic/basic is a curated set of "nice" operations like load, store, and arithmetic, and arch/iintrinsic/misc is a dump of the rest (iintrinsic is "intel intrinsics", which is the target the same way C is for arch/c).
+There are two libraries for these right now. [arch/iintrinsic/basic](../include/README.md#simd-basics) is a curated set of "nice" operations like load, store, and arithmetic, and arch/iintrinsic/misc is a dump of the rest (iintrinsic is "intel intrinsics", which is the target the same way C is for arch/c).
 I only need one macro from misc, so I'm just going to copy it over.

     include 'arch/iintrinsic/basic'
     def shuffle{a:T==[16]i8, b:T} = emit{T, '_mm_shuffle_epi8', a, b}

+EDIT: That was good to build character and all, but now there's a [usable wrapper](../include/README.md#simd-selection) for shuffling (blending too, eh, let's ignore it because the instructions weren't added until after SSSE3), so I'll just patch this in:

+    include 'arch/iintrinsic/select'
+    def shuffle{a:T==[16]i8, b:T} = vec_shuffle{a, b}

 Looks like `#define`, but these `def` macros are smart: you can check compile-time conditions to decide whether it applies.
 If not it'll try the previous definition if any, meaning it's an overload. `shuffle` doesn't overload anything, so just errors if `a` and `b` don't have type `T` which is `[16]i8`.
 On the other hand, there's something we do want to overload: